ereedsanchez/Learning-R-for-Enviornmental-Science/README.md

 # Learning R fo Environmental Science @ Belmont

-Hello, I am Edwin Reed-Sanchez and I love to program, hack and tinker with technology.
-I also enjoy teaching students the basic programming principles that are universal with all programming languages.
+Hello, I am Edwin Reed-Sanchez and I love to program, hack, and tinker with technology.
+I also enjoy teaching students the basic programming principles that are universal to all programming languages.

 For this class, we will be learning R, which is a widely programming language used for statistical and scientific analysis.